communitiesuk/funding-service-design-notification/README.md

     Click on the link & follow the instructions to set-up an API KEY. https://docs.notifications.service.gov.uk/python.html#api-keys

+    Set it as an environment variable e.g. export TEST_API_KEY= "api-key-value"

 ## How to post data for notification service.

 Go to relevant service.
 See example